Back to Louisiana

 Plain English Breakdown

-This act changes the rules for how domestic insurers can invest their money, focusing on equity interests and solvency requirements.
+This act changes the rules for how domestic insurers can invest their money, focusing on equity interests and preferred stocks to ensure solvency.

 What This Bill Does

-• Sets limits on how much of an insurer's assets can be invested in preferred stocks from a single company or its affiliates to no more than three percent of admitted assets.
+• Changes the limit on investments in a single company or its affiliates to no more than three percent of an insurer's admitted assets.

-• Limits the total amount of preferred stocks that an insurer can hold to no more than twenty-five percent of its admitted assets.
+• Limits the total amount of preferred stocks that an insurer can hold to twenty-five percent of its admitted assets.

-• Restricts life insurers from holding equity interests beyond certain percentages unless they meet specific criteria, such as not exceeding 20% of admitted assets for all equity interests and five percent for unlisted exchanges.
+• Requires life insurers not to exceed twenty percent of their admitted assets with equity interests and five percent for non-listed exchanges.

 Who It Names or Affects